PaiizZ/TestSpring/README.md

 ### Start projrct by https://start.spring.io/
 ### Set dependencies
-Web for Rest API
+- Web : Rest API
-Actuator
+- Actuator : Help your monitor and manage your application
-Lombok for getter and setter method
+- Lombok : getter and setter method